akashchoudhary436/Face-Detection/README.md

 ## 2. Using the Model

-Once you have the trained model file (FaceShapeModel_XGBoost.pkl), you can use it in your Flask application to classify face shapes from detected landmarks in real-time or uploaded images.
+Once you have the trained model file (Best_RandomForest.pkl), you can use it in your Flask application to classify face shapes from detected landmarks in real-time or uploaded images.

 ## Screenshots